marcioinfo/Server-Configuration/README.md

 ii.
 Place the public key on the server that we want to use:

  $ ssh-copy-id grader@XX.XX.XX.XX -i (key_name.pub)
 iii.
-Log into remote VM as root user and open the following file:
+Log into remote as superuser user and open the following file:

  $ cat /.ssh/authorized_keys
   and copy it's content using `$ nano /home/grader/.ssh/authorized_keys` Now we can log into the remote VM through ssh with the following command:

- $ ssh -i udacity_key.rsa grader@XX.XX.XX.XX
+ $ ssh -i grader.rsa grade@XX.XX.XX.XX
 5. Enforce key-based authentication
 Run $ sudo nano /etc/ssh/sshd_config.
 Find the PasswordAuthentication line and edit it to no.